spekframework/spek/README.md

-## Branches and Kotlin Versions
+## Versions

+### Master Branch (0.1-SNAPSHOT)

-* Master branch always corresponds to the latest version and all new features.
-Works with 0.1-SNAPSHOT version of Kotlin
+Always contains the active development including new features and bug fixes.
+Master always works with latest snapshot version of Kotlin (0.1-SNAPSHOT)

-* 0.1.x works with Kotlin M6.
-Only critical bugs back-ported.
-No new features
-* 0.2.x works with Kotlin M7.
-Only critical bugs back-ported.
-No new features
+### 0.1.x

+First public release available.
+Works with stable version of Kotlin.
+In particular

 See [Documentation Site](http://jetbrains.github.io/spek) for more information